Henry Usborne

-Henry Charles Usborne (16 January 1909 – 16 March 1996) was a British Labour Party politician who defected to the Liberal Party.
+Henry Charles Usborne (16 January 1909 – 16 March 1996) was a British Labour Party politician and peace activist who defected to the Liberal Party.

+Early life

-He was born in Leamington Spa, Warwickshire, was educated at Bradfield College and read Engineering at Corpus Christi College, Cambridge.
+Usborne was born in Hisar, Punjab, India, was educated at Bradfield College and read Engineering at Corpus Christi College, Cambridge.

+Political career

-At the 1945 general election, he was elected as the Member of Parliament (MP) for Acocks Green.
-The constituency was then abolished and in 1950 Usborne was elected in the marginal constituency of Birmingham Yardley.
+In the 1945 general election, Usborne was elected as the Member of Parliament (MP) for Acocks Green.
+The constituency was abolished and in 1950 Usborne was elected in the marginal constituency of Birmingham Yardley.
 He held the seat until the 1959 general election.

 According to his obituary in the Times on 19 March 1996, Usborne resigned from the Labour Party in 1962 and joined the Liberal Party.
 He urged former colleagues to join Jo Grimond's party as the best hope for defeating the Conservatives.
 There was a suggestion that Usborne be nominated to stand for the Liberal Party at Cheltenham, but he announced that wild horses would not drag him into another parliamentary contest.